Pyprohly/redditwarp/docs/source/user-guide/the-client.rst

 The `grant` parameter
 ~~~~~~~~~~~~~~~~~~~~~

+We've already seen
+:ref:`several ways <the-client-constructor>`
-We've already seen several ways of constructing a client instance by directly
+of constructing a client instance by directly
 inputting various combinations of credentials, but there's an important
 constructor overload we haven't yet covered::